"

 • Make sure students understand and write down assignments correctly to help avoid confusion.

-• Give extra time to complete assignments or make-up work when needed.
+• Allow extra time to complete assignments or make-up work when needed.

-• Use technology to make learning easier.
-This may include having real-time captioning on any videos used in the classroom and using voice-recognition software on computers.
+• Use technology to make learning easier, including real-time captioning on any classroom videos and voice-recognition software on computers.

 • Be patient (and encourage classmates to be patient) when students speak in class.